jdiamond/MQTT.ts/README.md

 ## TODO

-- quick start examples
-- api docs
+- finish api docs
-- also support 3.1 and 5.0
+- also support protocol versions 3.1 and 5.0
 - async iterators for messages matching topic patterns
 - address all TODO comments in code
 - types for node.js and browser builds